UK-Export-Finance/dtfs2/trade-finance-manager-api/README.md

 ## Different product types and data

-There are currently 2 types of deals and 4 types of facilities that TFM receives.
+There are currently 2 types of deals and 4 types of facilities that TFM receives:

 - BSS and EWCS (bond and loan facilities for a BSS deal)
 - CASH and CONTINGENT (facilities for a GEF deal)